Stafa Industrier

-Stafa Industrier AS, headquartered in Grimstad, Norway, is the parent company of a group of companies primarily offering manufacturing services and products from sheet-metal: Stansefabrikken Products AS, Stansefabrikken Fredrikstad AS, UAB Stansefabrikken Automotive Lithuania, UAB Stansefabrikken Lithuania and UAB Pramones Parkas Lithuania.
+Stafa Industrier AS, headquartered in Grimstad, Norway, is the parent company of a group of companies primarily offering manufacturing services and products from sheet-metal: Stansefabrikken Products AS, Stansefabrikken Home AS, Stansefabrikken Solutions AS, UAB Stansefabrikken Automotive Lithuania, UAB Stansefabrikken Lithuania and UAB Ukmerge Pramones Parkas Lithuania.

 History

-The Stafa Group originates from the company Den Norske Stansefabrik first established in Oslo, Norway in 1932 and transferred to Lillesand in 1947.
+The Stansefabrikken Group originates from the company Den Norske Stansefabrik first established in Oslo, Norway in 1932 and transferred to Lillesand in 1947.
 In 1985, after Den Norske Stansefabrik went bankrupt, the current main owners took over the operations and formed "Stansefabrikken Lillesand AS".
-Since then, through acquisitions and forming of new companies, the business has grown into a company group with a parent company, Stafa Industrier AS.
+Since then, through acquisitions and forming of new companies, the business has grown into a company group with a parent company, Stafa Industrier AS (Stansefabrikken Group).

 Description

-Stafa Industrier AS operates in five main areas of business: Sheet metal subcontracting, Automotive, Products (electrical cabinets, fuse cabinets, house-centrals, shop fitting equipment and post boxes out of sheet metal), product development, renting of premises (industrial park in Ukmergė, Lithuania).
-Stafa Industrier AS manages of 7 subsidiaries with a total number of approximately 375 employees:
+Stafa Industrier AS operates in five main areas of business: Sheet metal subcontracting, Automotive, Products (electrical cabinets, fuse cabinets, house-centrals, shop fitting equipment and post & distribution boxes out of sheet metal), product development & engineering, renting of premises (industrial park in Ukmergė, Lithuania).
+Stafa Industrier AS manages of 7 subsidiaries with a total number of approximately 400 employees: